squ1rrel-ctf/squ1rrel.dev/_posts/2022-11-14-buckeye-froguniverse.md

 Now that we know the technique, let's code it!

-Wait wait wait, before we code it... let's take out some pen and paper, and leetcode interviewing style check our time-complexity first.
+Wait wait wait, before we code it... let's take out some pen and paper, and leetcode interviewing-style check our time-complexity first.

 ## O(Error 408 Request Timeout)